P-J-FALCONER/Command-Line-To-Do-List/readme.md

  * Lists names are displayed in magenta while list items are displayed with magenta background.
  * Create, Delete, Show Functions
 ### Version 1.0.3
- *
+ * added created at date to items
 ---
 ## Future Changes
- * Create due dates and change color based on date
+ * Change color based on due date
  * add gif for each command
- * tab completion on list name and items
+ * add option for adding item to list
+ * add option to delete item from list
+ * dont have delete delete all lists
- * created at time and due date
+ * add option to enter due date